OUR ECONOMIC IMPACT

 Fortunately, Environmental Justice funding from the US EPA is supporting WIN’s efforts to develop partnerships and resources to help residents like Pamela.
 WIN is looking at ways to incorporate green infrastructure to reduce stormwater run-off, pollution, and blight.
 This includes trees, gardens, and rainwater collection.
 With WIN’s support, Pamela applied for and received funding from Keep Cincinnati Beautiful through the “Safe & Clean” and “Spaces to Places” programs.
 Her project will receive funding, professional landscape design services, technical support, and additional volunteers to build her garden.

-To get the next phase of her project moving, Pamela knocked on neighbors’ doors to invite them to an event to get their ideas and input about what they would like the Children’s Garden to have, skills she learned and developed through her work with the Beekman Corridor Coalition.
+To get the next phase of her project moving, Pamela knocked on neighbors’ doors to invite them and their families to an event to get their ideas and input about what they would like the Children’s Garden to have, skills she learned and developed through her work with the Beekman Corridor Coalition.
 Landscape design firm Human Nature incorporated this feedback into an incredible design concept/site plan that incorporates community space, nature education, native plants, and trees, raised vegetable beds, and pollinator gardens.
 The design also incorporates green infrastructure elements to slow and filter stormwater run-off as it moves down slope to the West Fork Creek.

 WIN has connected Pamela & her neighbors to volunteer groups to help remove invasive species and clean up the vestiges of illegal dumping that had accumulated along the creek.
 We’ve also helped her document the support of her neighbors and the Community Council to get City approval for necessary zoning & permit issues.
 It’s taken a lot of time and hard work, and there’s more ahead.
 But Pamela believes it’s worth it, if it means families and children in this neighborhood have a safe, green place to garden and enjoy the beauty of nature.
 WIN wholeheartedly agrees, and we’re extremely proud to work alongside neighborhood leaders like Pamela.